msschwartz/expo-uri-to-pdf/README.md

 # expo-uri-to-pdf

-Provides an API that converts a given URI into a PDF file.
+Provides an API that can generate a PDF file from anything WebKit can render.